-There is no law against copying completed registration forms in Pennsylvania, although it is wise to ask the voter permission before doing so.
+Yes.
+Voter registration groups may photocopy blank registration forms.
+Additionally, there is no law against copying completed registration forms in Pennsylvania, although it is wise to ask the voter permission before doing so.

-Yes, you may assist the voter if he or she has difficulty completing the application.
+Yes.
+You may assist the voter if he or she has difficulty completing the application.
 However, the assistor must also sign the application.

 No. Pennsylvania Election Code does not forbid pre-filling information on registration forms.

 WHAT ARE THE RULES REGARDING MISSING OR ILLEGIBLE INFORMATION ON REGISTRATION FORMS?